What is biofuel ethanol biodiesel | STN

 Cellulose is basically fiber, and can be found in things ranging from switchgrass to trees such as hybrid popular and willow.
 Corn, stalks after harvest could be used for cellulose fuel.

-2. Algal Oil
+2. Algal oil

 As I have already mentioned that algae are grown in water.
 Algae can store up to 50 percent of body weight in fat, just waiting to be rendered into oil for ethanol production.
 They also grow amazingly fast, so its a crop that could meet high demands for energy over the long term.
-Algae grow so fast they overcrowd each other.
-There is a huge potential because it grow's so fast and it totally depends on you how much oil you can grab from it.

 3. Corn